frederic-perez/AmE-dictionary/data/dictionary.md

 __zonk__ _n_ :two::hammer:
 __zoom in__ _phr v_ To focus more closely.
 __zoonotic__ _adj_
-__zoot__ _n_ :four: (zoot suit) A zoot suit is an old fashioned men's suit of exaggerated proportions.
+__zoot__ _n_ :four: (zoot suit) A zoot suit is an old fashioned men’s suit of exaggerated proportions.
 You will definitely get attention if you wear a zoot suit to a school dance. _Zoot pants._
 __zucchini__ _n_ :two::hammer: :es: calabacín
 __zydeco__ _n_ A kind of black American dance music originally from southern Louisiana, typically featuring accordion and guitar.